 These MRAs enable the professional services suppliers certified or registered by the relevant authorities in their home country to be mutually recognised by other signatory Member States.
-They are currently in various stages of implementation, with mechanisms being established to administer the implementation of the MRAs.
+They are currently in various stages of implementation and follow-up initiatives, with mechanisms being established to administer the implementation of the MRAs.